Summary

 About aortic stenosis

-In response to the extra workload, the muscle of the left ventricle thickens (concentric hypertrophy) and the chamber itself may eventually balloon out.
+In response to the extra workload, the muscle of the left ventricle can thicken and enlarge.

 Causes of aortic stenosis